256th Infantry Division

 The 256th Infantry Division (256.
 Infanterie-Division) was a German infantry division in World War II.
-They formed on August 1939 as part of the 4.
+They formed in August 1939 as part of the 4.
 Welle (wave).
 The division was destroyed at Vitebsk in June 1944 during Operation Bagration.
-The remnants of the division formed Divisions-Gruppe 256 which was assigned to Korps-Abteilung H.
+The remnants of the division formed Divisions-Gruppe 256 which was assigned to Korpsabteilung H.

+Towards the end of the war, the division was redeployed as 256th Volksgrenadier Division.